ProjetsPL/treehouse-theme/collections/_posts/us/easy-interior-painting-5-simple-wall-painting-ideas.md

 * fungus and mold,
 * yellow stains and marks from cigarette smoke,
-* stains from various liquid substances, e.g.: disinfectants, air fresheners or parfumes,
+* stains from various liquid substances, e.g.: disinfectants, air fresheners or perfumes,
 * other visible dirt, e.g.: crayons and mud.

 ### How to wash walls before painting?